Fano insurgency: 2025

 At the start of the year there had been a significant decrease in fighting.
 On 1 January 2025, Fano claimed to have killed Lieutenant Colonel Teka Mekebo Mohammed, the commander of the Ethiopian Army's 48th Division, and a deputy lieutenant of a regiment within the division, Teresa Gezu Bikila.

 During March 2025 Fano launched a new campaign as part of the Amhara offensive.
 On 12 March, Wollo Fano reportedly launched a major offensive in the North Wollo Amhara region, and intensified the offensive on 16 March, making claims they encircled Woldia city.

 On 22 March, ENDF forces claimed to have killed more than 300 Fano militants, during 2 days of clashes from 20 to 24 March.
 ENDF claimed 317 Fano fighters were killed and 125 injured, however Amhara Fano in Wollo claimed the army had "not killed even 30 of their fighters."

-On 17 April 2025 more than 100 people were killed in an Ethiopian military drone strike in East Gojjam zone.
+On 17 April 2025, more than 100 people were killed in an Ethiopian military drone strike in East Gojjam zone.
 The drones struck villagers at a primary school; dozens of bodies were buried in mass graves the same day.
 Local officials deny civilian deaths, claiming the strike hit Fano militants.

 By May 2025, the armed conflict between the Fano militia and Ethiopian federal and regional forces in Amhara has entered its 20th month.
 Reports from human rights organizations describe the region as operating under a de facto state of emergency, despite the official expiry of the federal mandate in 2023.
-The government has been accused of war crimes and abuses, such as mass detentions without trial, enforced disappearances, and indiscriminate military actions causing civilian casualties.
+Opposition MP Abebaw Desalew has accused the government of war crimes and abuses, such as mass detentions without trial, enforced disappearances, and indiscriminate military actions causing civilian casualties.